Fiscal Year 2025 Adopted Budget

 Climate action

 In response to global warming and the ongoing climate crisis, we are continuing our transition to a zero-emissions bus fleet, with the expansion of electric bus charging infrastructure at our Merlo and Powell Operations facilities.
-We currently have buses arriving from our first bulk purchase of 24 battery-electric buses (BEBs).
-When the delivery is complete, TriMet will have 34 BEBs operating throughout our transit system, making up about 5% of our total bus fleet.
-In FY25, TriMet will continue to build capacity for our goal to transition to a full zero-emissions fixed-route fleet by 2040.
+Starting in 2024, we put into service the first of our new 24 new battery-electric buses (BEBs).
+The new e-buses joined 10 that were already in service with TriMet, more than tripling the number of zero-emissions buses in our fleet.
+In FY25, TriMet continues to build capacity for our goal to transition to a full zero-emissions fixed-route fleet by 2040.

 Understanding our funding